In Exercises 9–12, assume that 100 births are randomly selected. ... | Channels for Pearson+

 Subjective Judgment

-Subjective judgment refers to personal interpretation and assessment based on individual beliefs or experiences rather than strict statistical criteria.
-In this exercise, subjective judgment is used to evaluate whether the number of girls born (75) is perceived as significantly low, high, or neither, which can vary based on the evaluator's perspective and understanding of typical birth ratios.
+Subjective judgment refers to the process of making decisions based on personal opinions, interpretations, or feelings rather than objective data.
+In this exercise, subjective judgment is used to evaluate whether the number of girls (53) is perceived as significantly low, high, or neither, which can vary based on individual perspectives and the context of the situation.

 Recommended video: